anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

 ## 3. Glitches/nuances to be mindful of
 **3.1.
 Cloud Composer 2**<br>
 If you edit the Terraform and run apply, Cloud Composer2 attempts to update the network and fails the deployment. <br>
 Workaround: Delete Cloud Composer manually and then rerun.
-10+ minutes to delete, 20 minutes to recreate.
+10+ minutes to delete, 20 minutes to recreate -> enough for a power nap. :)

 **3.2.
 Managed Notebook Instance on Vertex AI Workbench**<br>
 Changing ownership of notebooks (uploaded to /home/jupyter via Terrafrom) from owner root to jupyter:jupyter does not work currently as part of Terraform deployment.<br>